Signs Your Dog or Cat May Have Fall Allergies

 “In pets with mild symptoms or who have symptoms for only a few months out of the year, symptomatic medications may be all that is needed,” Dr. Coyner says.
 “Animals with seasonal allergies can be treated with medications to reduce itching, such as mild anti-itch shampoos one or two times a week, antihistamines, and, in severe cases, occasional steroids.”

 Though many pets respond to shampoos and antihistamines, more severely affected pets might require stronger therapies.
 Either immunosuppressants, such as cyclosporine, or desensitization therapy (injections or oral drops, which contain small amounts of what the pet is allergic to in order to retune the immune system) are often employed.

-allergy testing on pets to identify specific allergy triggers.
-Knowing the specific culprit can help owners minimize exposure of the allergen and reduce the pet’s symptoms.
+The More You Know, the Better You Can Treat ItEliminating the signs of allergic disease is the primary concern for owners, however, veterinary dermatologists such as Dr. Coyner regularly perform allergy testing on pets to identify specific allergy triggers.
+Knowing the specific culprit can help owners minimize exposure of the allergen and reduce the pet’s signs.
 “Allergy testing and desensitization therapy can often be helpful to identify and treat the underlying cause of the itch, and reduce the need for symptomatic drugs,” Dr. Coyner says.

-your pet to itch and scratch his way through fall (or any season for that matter).
+With so many options available, there’s no need for your pet to itch and scratch his way through fall (or any season for that matter).
 If you’ve noticed a sudden onset of signs of allergic disease, head on over to the vet for a consultation.

 More on Vetstreet: